 B. I discovered a book called Stasiland, which deals with the EastGerman secret police, the Stasi.
 Written by an Australian, Anna Funder, Stasiland was published in 2003, about fourteen years after the fall of the Berlin Wall.
 Stasiland has been translated into numerous foreign languages, and won the Samuel Johnson Prize for Non-Fiction.

-D. I discovered a pair of well-regarded books about World War II:
+D. I discovered three well-regarded books about World War II:

 E. A Tree Grows in Brooklyn is an old movie (1945) and a good one.
 It’s based on a popular novel by Betty Smith.
 It’s about life — birth and death, love and learning.
 It’s easy to understand why it was a popular novel: the plot is continually moving, but easy to follow, and it has a ring of truth.
 It’s about growing up in an immigrant family in Williamsburg, Brooklyn in the early 1900s.14